sbhavy/sbhavy.github.io/_pages/about.md

 Prior to joining USC, I graduated from the National Institute of Technology Delhi ([NIT Delhi](https://nitdelhi.ac.in/)) with a B. Tech. in CSE in 2023, as the President's Gold Medallist for obtaining the highest GPA in the outgoing batch of Bachelor's students.
 For my undergraduate thesis, I worked on developing vision systems to detect violent video content on edge devices for content moderation, advised by [Prof. Anurag Singh](https://anuragsg52.github.io/index.html).

-Besides research, I enjoy strength training, listening to music, cooking, and gaming.
+As for hobbies, I enjoy strength training, listening to music, cooking, and gaming.

 **email:** bsajja [at] usc [dot] edu